Turtles at the Bottom 🐢

 \[\ket{\psi} = a_+ \ket{+z} + a_- \ket{-z}\]

-Defining \(\ket{+z}\) and \(\ket{-z}\) as orthonormal is important because it encodes the fact that they are distinct: measuring \(z\) returns \(\ket{+z}\) or \(\ket{-z}\) but never both.
+Defining the bases as orthonormal is important because it encodes the fact that they are distinct: measuring \(z\) returns \(\ket{+z}\) or \(\ket{-z}\) but never both.

 When the values of \(a_+\) and \(a_-\) are squared and normalized they represent measurement probabilities.
-In other words, \(a_+^{*}a_+\) is the probability of measuring \(\sigma_z = +1\) and configuring the system into \(\ket{+z}\), while \(a_-^{*} a_-\) is the probability of measuring \(\sigma_z = -1\) and configuring the system into \(\ket{-z}\).
+In other words, \(a_+^{*}a_+\) is the probability of measuring \(\sigma_z = +1\) and preparing \(\ket{+z}\), while \(a_-^{*} a_-\) is the probability of measuring \(\sigma_z = -1\) and preparing \(\ket{-z}\).
 The probabilities normalize:

 \[\sum_i a_i^*a_i = \bk{\psi}{\psi} = 1\]